Join Us

 To discuss this project please email: luis.figueredo@nottingham.ac.uk

-Research Focus: will include studying the fundamentals of biomechanics for robotics, focusing on human-arm manipulation capabilities and constraints.
-This includes studying kinematics, dynamics, and existing biomechanics models.
+Research Focus: ML for prediction and classification; Fundamentals of ergonomics and biomechanics for robotics, Human-arm manipulation capabilities and constraints.
+This includes studying kinematics, dynamics, and existing biomechanics models, and ML methods to reduce dimensionality and learn from humans.
 The candidate will use this knowledge to define manipulation regions based on different tasks and design controllers and planners for exploring these regions, particularly in the context of sequential tasks.

-Desired Experience: Background in robotic manipulation, motion planning, and control, biomechanics and/or usage of real-robots.
+Desired: Experience in ML, transformers, manipulation, planning, biomechanics, and/or usage of real-robots.

-Planning to Minimize the Human Muscular Effort during Forceful Human-Robot Collaboration (Transaction on Human-Robot Interaction, 2021)
+Planning to Minimize the Human Muscular Effort during Forceful Human-Robot Collaboration (Trans. on Human-Robot Interaction, 2021)

 Manipulation planning under changing external forces (Autonomous Robots, 2020)